osteele/Arduino_SerialRecord/README.md

 Things to try:

-- Connect a second potentiometer to the Arduino, and send the values from both potentiometers.
+- Connect a second potentiometer to the Arduino, and send the values from both potentiometers instead of sending a value that is based on `millis()`.
 - Send the value from another sensor, such as temperature or proximity.

 ### ReceiveSingleValue